ossrs/srs-docs/versioned_docs/version-5.0/doc/introduction.md

 SRS has no commercial plans.
 We are currently working hard to build a global, active developer community.
 The value of open-source will grow, and community support will increase.

-## About SRS Stack
+## About Oryx

-SRS Stack is a lightweight, open-source video cloud solution based on Go, Reactjs, SRS, FFmpeg, WebRTC, and more.
-For more details, please refer to [SRS Stack](./getting-started-oryx.md).
+Oryx is a lightweight, open-source video cloud solution based on Go, Reactjs, SRS, FFmpeg, WebRTC, and more.
+For more details, please refer to [Oryx](./getting-started-oryx.md).

 ![](https://ossrs.io/gif/v1/sls.gif?site=ossrs.io&path=/lts/doc/en/v5/introduction)